emqx/cloud-docs/en_US/price/pricing.md

 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Cloud Platform Resources | When EMQX BYOC is deployed and running, it utilizes virtual machines, networks, and other resources under your cloud platform account.
 You will be billed by the cloud platform provider for the usage of these resources.                        |
 | EMQX BYOC License        | To use the EMQX BYOC service, you need to subscribe and obtain an official EMQX BYOC license from EMQ.
 For details on license pricing, please [contact us](https://www.emqx.com/en/contact?product=cloud&productEdition=BYOC&pageType=getQuotes). |

+## Quotas and Limits

+In addition to understanding the billing for product deployments, it is important to be fully aware of the quotas and limits associated with each deployment to avoid exceeding these limits.
+This will help ensure the stability of your deployment and the smooth operation of your business.
+For more details, see [Quotas and Limits](../create/restriction.md).